Samuel Lister, 1st Baron Masham

 Samuel Cunliffe Lister, 1st Baron Masham (1 January 1815 – 2 February 1906), was an English inventor and industrialist, notable for inventing the Lister nip comb.

 Early life

-He was born in Calverley Hall (now Calverley House Farm- not to be confused with the medieval manor of the same name), near Bradford, the son of Ellis Cunliffe Lister (1774–1853), the first Member of Parliament elected for Bradford after the Reform Act of 1832 and Mary (née Kay) Lister.
+He was born in Calverley Hall (now Calverley House Farm- not to be confused with the medieval manor of the same name), near Bradford, the son of Ellis Cunliffe Lister (1774–1853), the first Member of Parliament elected for Bradford after the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), and Mary (née Kay) Lister.
 In 1854 he married Anne Dearden, daughter of John Dearden; they had five daughters.
 He started his working life working for a Liverpool firm of merchants.

 Industry and enterprise

 Lister went on to play a key role in the development of Bradford's wool industry during the nineteenth century Industrial Revolution.
 The textile industry transformed Bradford from a small rural town into a rich and famous city.
 As well as being a successful mill owner he occasionally diverged to other subjects, such as an air brake for railways.
 He was fond of outdoor sports, especially coursing and shooting, and was a keen patron of the fine arts.

 In 1838 he and his elder brother John started as worsted spinners and manufacturers in a new mill which their father built for them at Manningham.
 Lister's Mill (otherwise known as Manningham Mills), and its owner, were particularly well known in the district.
 The business eventually made Lister one of Bradford's most famous fathers, a multi-millionaire and the provider of thousands of jobs in the city.
 Lister's Mill changed the identity of the region, and its economy.
 Lister himself came to epitomise Victorian enterprise.
 However it has been suggested that his capitalist attitude made trade unions necessary.